DhavalDDT/botwot/README.md

-yamms
+botwot
 =====

-yamms is a fun bot for IRC.
+botwot is a fun bot for the irc chat room.

 It uses [pyaib](https://github.com/facebook/pyaib).